This game has a prerelease article

 ...Well, all the articles here are, in a way.
 But this one moreso, and the article may contain incomplete information and editor's notes.

-Doom, commonly referred to as Doom 4 and stylized as DOOM, is a reboot of the 1993 game of the same name, featuring a full-fledged campaign, numerous multiplayer modes, and a built-in level editor.
+Doom, commonly referred to as Doom 2016, Doom 4 and stylized as DOOM.
+This is a reboot of the 1993 game of the same name, featuring a full-fledged campaign, numerous multiplayer modes, and a built-in level editor.

-The initial version of the game got scrapped and the project was completely re-done.
-Evidently, a very small amount of that version's content made it into the final release.
+The original production of the game got scrapped and the project was completely re-done.
+Evidently, a small amount of that version's content made it into the final release.

 - 1 Sub-Pages